basilkjose/Health-Insurance-Lead-Prediction/README.md

 ## Evaluation_Metric
 It is a binary class classification problem.
 Models are evaluated on the area under the ROC curve(**AUC VALUE**) between the predicted probability and the observed target.

+## Feature_Engineering
+Since most of the features are categorical we can easily derive some type of features.In categorical features we can derive following type of features
+* Frequency Encoding features - Frequency Encoding for each categories in categorical features
+* Interaction Features - Combining 2 categorical features and performing frequency encoding
+* Aggregate Features - Grouping categorical features and applying aggregate function such as mean,std,nunique,max,min,sum..